jintaoww/jintaoww.github.io/_pages/research.md

   - Title: Reconfigurable Distributed Antennas and Reflecting Surface (RDARS)-Aided Integrated Sensing and Communication
      ![RDARS-Platform](/images/RDARS-Platform.png)

+  - Description: The RDARS, a flexible and reconfigurable combination of distributed antennas and reflecting surface, is introduced to achieve the ISAC dual functionalities with only the communication signal.
+The developed RDARS-aided ISAC prototype achieves reliable user localization without compromising communication performance with beam scanning and range estimation.

 ### Demo2: **Vision-aided Multi-user Sensing and Communications**
   - Title: Vision-aided Multi-user Beam Training and Tracking for mmWave Massive MIMO Communications
      ![Vision-Platform](/images/Vision-Plateform.png)

+  - Description: We propose a novel vision-based framework that integrates visual data taken by a camera at the base station, to assist in the practical multi-user beam training and tracking.
+The vision-aided mmWave massive MIMO prototype achieves fast multi-user network access and reliable multi-user mobile communications, laying the foundation for scaling vision-aided wireless communication applications to real-world 6G scenarios and practical implementations.